rust-lang/blog.rust-lang.org/posts/inside-rust/2022-09-22-announcing-the-rust-style-team.md

 We expect that the initial work of the style team will focus on clearing a backlog of new language constructs that lack formatting guidance.
-Afterwards, we look forward to introducing a few minor style evolutions in the Rust 2024 edition.
+Afterwards, we will look towards defining and implementing the mechanisms to evolve the default Rust style, and then begin introducing style improvements.